This post may contain affiliate links. Read our disclosure here.

 7. Set a goal.
 In the end, stay focused on why you are couponing.
 Is it out of a basic need to feed your family or to save for something?
 Does it relieve stress to have money left over at the end of the month?
 Whatever your answer, realize that no one saves money just to say they did it.
 Don’t focus on the number at the bottom of the receipt but focus on whether you are accomplishing your purpose for saving.
 As long as you are meeting your goal it doesn’t matter whether you are saving 60% or 45%.

-Our story: We got started out of a need to pay off a large bill.
+Our story: We got started couponing out of a need to pay off a large bill.
 Now that we have covered that expense we coupon to put money in savings each month.
 Our weekly grocery budget is small, but it still has a lot of wiggle room for things we like.
-If I have extra money in the food budget at the end of the month, to help not get fatigued with coupons, it is not put into savings, instead that extra food money is put back into groceries getting things that we love but that aren’t on sale.
+To help me not get fatigued with coupons, any extra money in the food budget at the end of the month, is not put into savings.
+Instead that extra food money is put back into groceries getting things that we love but that aren’t on sale.